Humans and the moon: A closer look at an evolving relationship

 You wrote in a New York Times opinion piece, “Anything we do to it will last forever.”
 Are you concerned about physical changes to the moon?

 Yeah, I mean, because there is no erasure of anything we put up there or that we do up there.
-The Apollo landers and the Apollo rovers are still sitting on the lunar surface and have been probably bombarded by micro meteoroids, space dust flying around, definitely bombarded by radiation from the sun and cosmic sources.
+The Apollo landers and the Apollo rovers are still sitting on the lunar surface and have been probably bombarded by micrometeoroids, space dust flying around, definitely bombarded by radiation from the sun and cosmic sources.
 But they’re not going anywhere.
 There’s no wind.
 There’s no rain to wash it away. ...
 I feel like in this headlong new space race that we’re experiencing, maybe people aren’t being as thoughtful about those things as they could be.

 Who’s responsible for raising these discussions – NASA, the press, other stakeholders?